SexyCoders/time.js/README.md

 Time.js is a powerful time object library for Javascript.

+This library follows the stable branch of our libtime.cc library!
+All changes are made directly to the master branch since debug and dev has been done in the libtime.cc development branches.

 ## Why?
 Time.js is modeled after its older brother, Time.cc, a exact copy of this library but for C/C++.